 ART 2040 Printmaking II 4cr This studio course offers a further exploration in the processes of printmaking and may include relief printing, letterpress, intaglio, lithography, and silkscreen.
 Students are encouraged to go in depth with a chosen medium or combine various printmaking media in their work and produce a portfolio of prints that includes a series of conceptually related pieces.
 The course includes independent research on print artists, techniques, and historical context.
 Students should plan to spend additional time working on their projects each week outside of scheduled class time.
-Course Fee. Δ Artistic Expression Prerequisites: ART 1110 2D Design or ART 1160 Drawing I, and any printmaking class, or with permission of instructor.
+Course Fee.
+Prerequisite: ART 1041 Introduction to Printmaking or permission of instructor.
 ART 2090 Photography II 4cr Students at level II learn new processes and techniques and continue with the development of photographic printmaking skills and the exploration of the medium as a creative tool.
 Critical skills are developed through group and individual critiques, presentations, readings, and discussions of student work as well as historical and contemporary photographic works.
 Students are required to purchase film and photo paper.
+Students should expect and plan to spend additional time working on their projects each week outside of scheduled class time.
+Course Fee.
+Prerequisite: ART 1090 Photography I or permission of instructor.

+ART 2131 Sculpture II 4cr This studio course engages students in an in-depth study of specific concepts and processes in sculpture.
+It encourages the development and articulation of individual concepts in sculptural design.
 Students should plan to spend additional time working on their projects each week outside of scheduled class time.
-Course Fee. Δ Artistic Expression Prerequisite: ART 1090 Photography I or permission of instructor.

-ART 2160 Drawing II 4cr

-This studio course covers the development of skills to represent pictorial form from representation to abstraction.
+Course Fee.
+Prerequisite: ART 1130 Introduction to Sculpture or permission of instructor.
+ART 2160 Drawing II 4cr This studio course covers the development of skills to represent pictorial form from representation to abstraction.
 Compositional organization is stressed as well, giving students a wide range of pictorial possibilities.
 Students base finished drawings on direct observation.
 A variety of materials are used in this course.
 Students should plan to spend additional time working on their projects each week outside of scheduled class time.
-Course Fee. Δ Artistic Expression

-Prerequisite: ART 1160 Drawing I.
+Course Fee.
+Prerequisite: ART 1160 Drawing I or permission of instructor.